 Can Child Support Take My Unemployment Pay?

-If you’re eligible for unemployment benefits, you should know that child support can be taken directly out of your unemployment check.
+Child support can be taken directly from your unemployment check if you're eligible for unemployment benefits.
 Up to 50% of unemployment earnings can be withheld if you have child support obligations.
-It can also be taken out of workers’ compensation benefits and Social Security Disability (SSDI) benefits.
-Child support cannot, however, be garnished from Supplemental Security Income (SSI) – this benefit is untouchable.
+Child support can also be taken out of workers’ compensation benefits and Social Security Disability (SSDI) benefits.
+However, child support cannot be garnished from Supplemental Security Income (SSI)—this benefit is untouchable.

-If you have lost your job and you’re having difficulty paying your current child support obligation, our advice is to contact our office to explore the possibility of a downward modification, which would reflect your current financial circumstances.
+Suppose you have lost your job and you’re having difficulty paying your current child support obligation.
+In that case, we advise contacting our office to explore the possibility of a downward modification, which would reflect your current financial circumstances.

-If you start receiving unemployment benefits but you don’t go to court, your regular payment will be deducted from the benefits to pay child support.
-If that is more than you can afford, it’s best to find out if the court would modify it since your unemployment benefits are less than your regular income.
+If you start receiving unemployment benefits but don’t go to court, your regular payment will be deducted from the benefits to pay child support.
+If that is more than you can afford, it’s best to determine if the court would modify it since your unemployment benefits are less than your regular income.

-To learn more about child support modifications, please contact the Law Firm of Johnson & Gaskill PLLC at (832) 210-1698.
+To learn more about child support modifications, please get in touch with the Law Firm of Johnson & Gaskill PLLC at (832) 210-1698.